Stardust Resort and Casino: Signs

 The 1958 Stardust façade sign was 216 ft long and 37 ft high, wrapping around two sides of the building, and was lit with 7100 ft of neon tubing and 11,000 incandescent bulbs.
 It weighed 129 ST, contained 32000 ft of wiring, and drew 3,000 amps.
 At the bend in the sign was a 16 ft diameter plastic model of the Earth.
 Cosmic rays of neon and electric light bulbs beamed from behind the model Earth in all directions.
 Three-dimensional acrylic glass planets spun alongside 20 sparkling neon starbursts.
 Across the universe was a jagged galaxy of electric lettering spelling out "Stardust".
 The "S" alone contained 975 lamps.
 At night, the neon constellation was reportedly visible from over 3 mi away.
 The façade signage was designed by Kermit Wayne.

-A new roadside sign, created by Ad Art Company, was installed in February 1968.
+In 1968 the hotel's appearance underwent a major change.
+A roadside sign, designed by Paul Miller of the Ad Art Company, was installed in February 1968.
 It was 188 feet tall and 93 feet wide, and was among the most popular neon signs in Las Vegas.
+That April, the hotel's façade was rebuilt according to a design by Raymond Larson of YESCO.

 In 1977, the façade was revamped to remove the space theme and signage, instead adding a series of blue and magenta mirror panels along the front of the resort.
 The Stardust's roadside sign was retained, although its lettering was eventually replaced with the Helvetica font in 1991.
 The original lettering was given to the city's Neon Museum, and was eventually refurbished in 2020.
 The Stardust roadside sign was dismantled in February 2007, and was also given to the Neon Museum.
+A 56-foot-wide sign, for the property's Lido de Paris show, was also acquired by the museum and added to its tour in 2023.